 Not applicable.
-Two public comments letters were received during the public comments period.
-Responses are included in the appendices to this documents.
-In addition to the public hearings for the Consoliated Plan, OHCS schedules regular quarterly meetings of the OHCS Advisory Committee (AC) to update the public on formula grant activities and provide for discussion, comment, and feedback on various Consolidated Plan-related issues.
-An AC meeting was also held during the public comments period, held in Springfield, , the day before the Public Hearing.
+One public comments letter was received during the public comments period.
+The response is included in the appendices to this documents.
+In addition to the public hearings for the Consolidated Plan, OHCS schedules regular quarterly meetings of the OHCS Advisory Committee (AC) to update the public on formula grant activities and provide for discussion, comment, and feedback on various Consolidated Plan-related issues.
+An AC meeting was also held during the public comments period, in Springfield, on , the day before the Public Hearing.